 Guerin Catholic is located on seventy acres in the heart of Hamilton County in Central Indiana.
-The school was founded in 2004, and has been recognized each year since 2007 by the Cardinal Newman Society as one of the Top Catholic High School’s in the United States.
+The school was founded in 2004, and has been consistently recognized as one of the Top Catholic high schools in the United States.

 Guerin Catholic is an open enrollment, diocesan, college preparatory school that offers students the opportunity to lead and serve others, to challenge themselves with a rigorous academic program, and to be formed in their faith.
 Our faithfulness to the teachings of the Catholic Church prepare our students to not only contribute positively to the colleges and universities they attend, but equipped to be the salt of the earth and the light to the world.

 As a diocesan Catholic high school, Guerin Catholic is part of the official Church structure.
 The school is under the control of our diocesan bishop, Timothy L. Doherty, who serves as chairman of the Corporate Board.
 This means Bishop Doherty and his successors have ultimate authority over the school’s operations.
 Priests are appointed by the bishop to teach, to celebrate the sacraments and to ensure an authentic Catholic identity.
 Priests also provide for us physical icons of Jesus’ Priesthood in our school.
 The structure also includes the pastors of area diocesan parishes.
 Some serve on the Guerin Catholic School Governing Board with lay members from diocesan parishes.
 This structure assures priest involvement and oversight regarding living the Catholic identity and values that are intrinsic to our mission.